 - The Disney coming-of-age film Tex (based on the novel by S.E.
 Hinton) deconstructs this.
 Tex is asking his older brother Mace for advice about girls, and Mace reveals he's never gone all the way, and neither has their friend Bobby.
 (In a humanizing moment, Mace asks Tex not to tell anyone.)
 Mace tells Tex not to believe everything he hears in the locker room; most of it is just talk.
 Tex is surprised to hear this, thinking that Mace, a basketball star, has had plenty of opportunities.
 But Mace has seen another friend of theirs get his girlfriend pregnant, seriously screwing up both their lives, and he doesn't want to have the same fate.

-- In Receiver of Many While Persephone herself is an obvious given to being a virgin, with Demeter's watchful eye; she is rather surprised to learn that her husband Hades is a virgin as well.
+- While Persephone herself is an obvious given to being a virgin with Demeter's watchful eye, she is rather surprised to learn that her husband Hades is a virgin as well.